BerriAI/litellm/docs/my-website/docs/proxy/users.md

 ## Set Budgets
 LiteLLM exposes a `/user/new` endpoint to create budgets for users, that persist across multiple keys.

-This is documented in the swagger (live on your server root endpoint - e.g. `http://0.0.0.0:8000/`).
-Here's an example request.

 ```shell
 curl --location 'http://localhost:8000/user/new' \